Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Considered on taking Saitama and Genos as his disciples.
 They both decline.
 Genos states that he has no need for self-defense techniques and only wants unparalleled destructive power.
 Saitama declines because he's simply not interested and he doesn't need to resort to martial arts when he has such an overwhelming stat advantage in every area.

 - He's also the former master of one of the most powerful enemies in the series, "Hero Hunter" Garou.

-- Nice Guy: One of the kinder heroes in the series, Bang was one of the only S-Class to show up for the meteorite meeting even with the knowledge that he could do nothing to help.
+- Nice Guy: One of the kinder heroes in the series, Bang is one of the only S-Class to show up for the meteorite meeting even with the knowledge that he could do nothing to help.
 He is almost always polite and treats Saitama with a lot of respect.

 - Oh, Crap!: Played for Laughs when playing a game of hammer rock-paper-scissors with Saitama.
 Bang's superior dexterity lets him dominate both Saitama and Genos.
-But once Saitama gets fed up and starts using his real strength, Bang immediately gets the hell out of dodge as the ground where he sat was utterly pulverized.
+But once Saitama gets fed up and starts using his real strength, Bang immediately gets the hell out of dodge as the ground where he sat is utterly pulverized.

 - Old Master: Bang spends much of his time not fighting monsters or villains, but finding disciples to teach.
 He has a couple of students in the Hero Association and a former student who's a villain.

 - Old Superhero: He's 81-years-old, making him the oldest active hero.
 It can be said that he's been doing the hero business since most, if not all, of the other heroes were born and definitely way before the Hero Association was founded.
 When he takes what looks like a fatal hit from Melzargard into building rubble, he walks it off with a comment about getting too old to be a superhero.

 - A Pupil of Mine Until He Turned to Evil: "Hero Hunter" Garou was once Bang's best disciple.